-Reasons to visit Halifax, Nova Scotia in 2016
+Reasons to visit and write about Halifax, Nova Scotia in 2017

 Surrounded by nature

 In search of new and unique ways to explore the Halifax region while getting active in the great outdoors?
 Here are a few options that are sure to make for great travel stories and pictures:

 - Get a new view on Halifax by taking a McNab’s Island Tour with Great E.A.R.T.H.
 Expeditions.

 - Experience outdoor adventure with I Heart Bikes or East Coast Balloon Adventures.

 - Watch a beautiful sunset in Lower Prospect on an East Coast Outfitter kayak tour followed by a BBQ on the wharf.

 - Try wakeboarding and waterskiing at the Scotia Sessions Wakeboard Park.

 - Take in the rugged coastal scenery from a 4x4 jeep with Open Top Tours.